directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 Now you can pass the content to OpenAI by creating an AI writer operation, input your OpenAI key, select the **GPT model** you want to use and **Prompt** as Create SEO Description.
 The Text will be gotten at `{{$last[0].detail}}`.
 We can now update the content collection with the newly created SEO description using Update Data operation.
 The ID tag will be `{{$trigger.key}}`.
-Now a creation in content will result in the generation of the SEO description.
+Now the creation of content will result in the generation of the SEO description.

 ## 5. Automate Content Promotion on Socials
 ![social post](social-post.png)

 You will need to post your article on social media platforms for promotion.
-In this section you will learn how to send the post from SEO summary to Zapier where you will be able to automate publishishing to the platform of your choice.
+In this section, you will learn how to send the post from SEO summary to Zapier where you can automate publishing to the platform of your choice.
 We will use [Zap’s webhook URL](https://help.zapier.com/hc/en-us/articles/8496288690317-Trigger-Zaps-from-webhooks) so get one from Zapier.

 ### How to Implement
 Create a flow to manually trigger on the Item page in the content collection.
 Now, create a **Read Data** operation, on the “Content” collection, use the ID at `{{$trigger.body.keys[0]}}`.
-Finally create a Webhook/Request URL operation with POST method and paste in your zapier hook URL.
+Finally, create a Webhook/Request URL operation with the POST method and paste in your Zapier hook URL.
 Request Body will be `{{item_read_cx40l.SEO_summary}}`
 Replace `item_read_cx40l` with the keys of the Read Data operations.

 ## Conclusion
 By leveraging the capabilities of Directus, from automated translations to content promotions, you have the bility to operate your blog effectively.
-These five automation strategies not only streamline your workflow but also ensure that you cut down the actions you need to take between the writeing and pomotion process.
+These five automation strategies not only streamline your workflow but also ensure that you cut down on the actions you need to take between the writing and promotion process.